-There is a stigma in China that foreign produced beer is superior to the macro brews available.
-This is why it’s so important and commendable that Great Leap Brewing is making sure that their products are all Chinese.
-It’s beer that the Chinese can be proud of.
+There is a stigma in China that foreign-produced beer is superior to the macro brews available.
+This is why it’s so important and commendable that Great Leap Brewing is making sure that its products are all Chinese.
+It’s a beer that the Chinese can be proud of.

 Kris and Alex kicked off their brewery in 2013.
 They are expats from North America.
 This is after they’d been homebrewing for some years and had a reputation for making great beer.

 They have a knack for the odd and unusual.
 But it’s not all just wacky stuff…they’ve won some serious awards on the international scale.

 Among the award winners is “Death by Passionfruit”.
 A hazy pale ale loaded with new world hops and fresh passionfruit.

 Jing A has also done a lot of collaboration projects.
 Some have been with local breweries in Beijing.
 A few of the collaborators include Breakside Brewery, Elysian Brewing, 10 Barrel Brewing Co., Nøgne Ø, and To Øl.
 It says a lot about quality to have great names collaborate with you.